hwd404/SHAP-FOLD-PY/README.md

 **attrs** lists all the features needed, **numerics** lists all the numeric features, **label** implies the feature name of the label, **pos** indicates the positive value of the label.

 ### Training
-The SHAP-FOLD algorithm is to generate an explainable model that are represented with an answer set program to explain an existing classification model.
+The SHAP-FOLD algorithm generates an explainable model that is represented by an answer set program (Prolog augmented with negation-as-failure) to explain an existing classification model.
 Here's an example:

 <code>